aichemydev/Wring_docs/docs/Live Events/Live Events.md

 ![Video](/img/Pageview.gif)

-After recording the steps, you can see all the runs in Wring platform, including the last run too.
-You can easily check from which Continent/Country the test is prepared, which url or site you tried to test, which browser, date and time and also you can see how long it took for the test to prepare (duration).
+Wring captures all the steps taken by the user while running a Test.
+You can view everything you did in the Wring app, including how long it took, which browser you were using and where in the world you were when you created that test.

 ![Pageview](/img/pageview.png)

-This is the view you see after you click on your run. you can see a video of every step you did so far.
+After clicking on your run, you'll see your stats.
+We track every step you've taken so far, and then show you a video of every step you took during the run.

 ![Pageview](/img/field.png)